yvonnesarah/BMI-Calculator/README.md

 # BMI-Calculator

-## Description
+## 📌 Description
-The BMI (Body Mass Index) Calculator Web App is a simple and user-friendly application designed to help users calculate their BMI.
-Built with HTML, CSS, and JavaScript, this web app provides an intuitive interface for users to input their height and weight and instantly get their BMI results along with a brief interpretation.
+The BMI (Body Mass Index) Calculator is a simple and user-friendly web application designed to help users calculate their BMI.
+Built with HTML, CSS, and JavaScript, this app provides an intuitive interface where users can input their height and weight to instantly receive their BMI results along with a brief interpretation.

-## Prerequisites
+## 🛠 Prerequisites
 N/A

-## Features
+## 📋 Criteria
-* User-friendly interface for inputting height and weight.
+* User-Friendly Interface – Easily input height and weight.
-* Accurate BMI calculation.
+* Accurate BMI Calculation – Computes BMI based on standard formulas.
-* Displays BMI category (Underweight, Normal weight, Overweight, Obesity).
+* BMI Classification – Displays category: Underweight, Normal weight, Overweight, or Obesity.
-* Responsive design for mobile and desktop use.
+* Responsive Design – Works seamlessly on both mobile and desktop devices.
-* Clear and concise result display.
+* Clear Results Display – Instant and concise output of BMI value and classification.

-## Technologies Used
+## 💻 Technologies Used
-Built with:
+This project was built using:
 * HTML
 * CSS
 * JavaScript

-## Installation
+## 🚀 Installation
-N/A
+No installation required.
+Simply open the web application in your browser.

-## Usage
+## 📚 Usage
-* Open the BMI Calculator web application in your browser.
+1. Open the BMI Calculator web application in your browser.
-* Enter your height and weight in the provided input fields.
+2. Enter your height and weight in the provided input fields.
-* Click the "Compute BMI" button.
+3. Click the "Compute BMI" button.
-* View your BMI and it classification displayed on the screen.
+4. View your BMI value and its corresponding classification displayed on the screen.

-## Project Link
+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/BMI-Calculator/)

 * [Repository](https://github.com/yvonnesarah/BMI-Calculator)

-## Screenshot(S)
+## 🖼 Screenshot(S)
-BMI Calculator
+BMI Calculator Interface
 ![Screenshot](assets/images/bmi-calculator.png "BMI Calculator")

-BMI Calculator Example
+BMI Calculation Example
 ![Screenshot](assets/images/bmi-calculator-example.png "BMI Calculator Example")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.